 - There is no additional spray nozzle set.
 The wands are great, but personally, I like the quick connect system

-- Pressure select technology: choose from two powerful cleaning options - low/1450 psi for everyday dirt, grease + grime, and high/2030 psi to tackle your toughest cleaning tasks.
+- [PRESSURE SELECT TECHNOLOGY]: Choose from two powerful cleaning options - LOW for everyday dirt, grease + grime, and HIGH to tackle your toughest cleaning tasks.

 The Sun Joe SPX4000 brings a lot to the table, this is a popular model, and it’s not a surprise as to why.

-The motor within this pressure washer exerts 2030 PSI at 1.76 GPM, which produces a cleaning power of 3572!
+The motor within this pressure washer exerts 2030 PSI at 1.76 GPM, which produces more cleaning power than you would expect reaching 3572!
+Which is more than enough power.
 However, sometimes you don’t want to create that much power, and in other models you had to change your spraying tip to reduce the power.

 Not so in the SPX4000, it has adjustable pressure, simply turn the dial, and you can be producing as low as 1450 PSI, perfect for cleaning damaged garden furniture.

 Now just because you can adjust the power, don’t think that this doesn’t come with nozzles, because it does.
-In the box, you get a 20 foot-long high-pressure hose and 5 quick-connect spray nozzle tips (0-degree, 15-degree, 25-degree and 40-degree and soap/detergent).
+In the box, you get a 20 foot-long high-pressure hose length and 5 quick-connect spray nozzle tips (0-degree, 15-degree, 25-degree and 40-degree and two removable detergent tanks).